JonnyOrman/CRYMIUM/README.md

     //gEnv->pConsole->ExecuteString("map example s", false, true);
 ```
 Instead of loading the map we want our game to open our UI when it starts.
-To do this, first we need to construct an instance of an implementation of `ICrymiumContainer`, which provides instances of all the classes used with Crymium.
+To do this, first we need to construct an instance of an implementation of `ICrymiumContainer`, which provides instances of all the classes used with CRYMIUM.

 - In the Solution Explorer find and open Project/Game/GamePlugin.h
 - Find the included headers at the top of the file: